-A set off is when a creditor takes money out of your bank account because you missed one or more payments on a debt you owe them.
-Set offs that happened in the 90 days before your bankruptcy filing are listed on your Form 107 - Statement of Financial Affairs in response to Question 11.
+A bank set-off is when a creditor takes money out of your bank account because you missed one or more payments on a debt you owe them.
+Set-offs that happened in the 90 days before your bankruptcy filing are listed on your Statement of Financial Affairs (Form 107) in response to Question 11.

-For more, check out this article in our Learning Center: What's a set off and why does the court want to know about it?
+For more, check out this article in our Learning Center.

-A charge-off is when a creditor moves a past due debt into a new category in their internal accounting system.
-This is done for tax purposes and often goes hand in hand with selling or transferring the debt to a collection agency or debt collector.
-Even though you have to list the collection agency or debt collector on your bankruptcy forms, a charge off is not listed.
+A charge-off is when a creditor moves a past-due debt into a new category in their internal accounting system, usually for tax purposes.
+Charge-offs often go hand-in-hand with selling or transferring the debt to a collection agency or debt collector.
+But a charge-off doesn’t eliminate the debt, so you still need to list the collection agency or debt collector on your bankruptcy forms.